 In addition to the above experiments, Ford Research Centre Aachen and Volvo Cars have performed two test track experiments with some involvement from the sub-project IWI strategies:

-Improvement of dicision strategies for active safety and driver-vehicle-interaction is one of the distinctive missions of interactIVe.
-In an interview human factors specialist Emma Johansson provides an insight into the ongoing research.
+Improvement of dicision strategies for active safety and driver-vehicle-interaction was one of the distinctive missions of interactIVe.
+In an interview human factors specialist Emma Johansson provided an insight into the ongoing research.

 What is your specific task in interactIVe and what is your research approach?